Understanding Suspension and Revocation

 - Duration: Suspension is temporary; revocation is permanent removal of the licence.

-- Business impact: Under suspension, your organisation remains registered but delisted publicly.
+- Business impact: Under suspension, your organisation remains registered (though delisted) and must maintain all duties.
 In revocation, the licence is cancelled in all routes.

 - Sponsorship ability: While suspended, you cannot assign new CoS.
 A revoked licence means you can never issue new CoS unless re-approved.